adamcheasley/adamcheasley.github.io/_drafts/code_review.md

 Only after I've answered these questions will I then attempt to look at the style of the code and where it could be cleaned up.

 For really large features, there's really nothing better than to checkout the code and run it yourself.
 This can really help with understanding the flow of the code as a whole, as you understand the outcome.
 This might also enable you to spot bugs that just reading the code might miss.

+The final aspect I would say is often overlooked, especially in web development, is looking for performance issues in the code.
+Again, this can be difficult to spot just by reading the code over once, but it's certainly something to have in your mind when reviewing.